-Each Product is linked after a thorough research and as an Amazon Associate I earn from qualifying purchases.
+Each Product is linked after a thorough research and as an Amazon Associate and Chewy affiliate, I earn from qualifying purchases.
 Read More

 Clipping or trimming is a vital part of the consideration in regard to dog home grooming.
 As firstly like new dog owners, I also had the question in my mind on ‘why won’t my clippers cut my dog’s hair’.
 Searching for the solutions, I simply googled it but the results weren’t satisfying.
 So, I hope that this piece of writing may surely help you a bit especially the new dog owners out there.

 Why won’t my clippers cut my dog’s hair?

 The predominant reason for the clippers to stop working is the blades being placed in the wrong way or being dull.
 The blades of course need to be such short so that they might easily enter through the matts.
 Again, similar reasons for this issue include the use of a clipper processing a weak motor.
 However, proper use of essential tools and application of the below mentioned process also plays a vast role.

 The answer isn’t actually as easy as the question looks!
 You need well preparations before going through this grooming process.
 Before starting the trimming you need to ensure that all these necessary steps are prepared before you slightly just start cutting off your dog’s hair.
 ‘TOPCATS’ instruction is hugely considered in this regard.

 In this essential formula for clipping your dog’s hair, you need to know its proper abbreviation.
 Here -

 Pre trimming do’s

 You can’t start trimming your dog without preparations because it may lead to accidents and so on.
 So, you need to take some pre trimming to do’s.
 I’ve tried to mention some of them below -